Skip to main content

 Next Lesson: Naming Standard - Overview

-Overview
+Naming Standard Overview

 Background

 Your team will easily know each document's author and purpose due to the consistent document naming standards across all your projects.
-Procore's Document Management tool uses each revision's attributes to automatically enforce naming standards and auto-populate metadata, simplifying the upload process.
+Procore's Document Management tool uses each revision's attributes to automatically enforce naming standards and auto-populate metadata (attributes), simplifying the upload process.
 It determines whether an upload should be associated with previous revisions or become an entirely new document.

 How it Works